Meet the COTBDAA Board

 Reece & Ison White

 Both Reece and Ison are Colorado natives.
-Both were infected with Lyme disease and multiple co-infections, most likely through congenital transmission before birth.
-Their childhood and adolescence has been shaped by the impacts of these diseases on their health, emotional well-being, education, social life and activities.
+Both were infected with Lyme disease and multiple co-infections through congenital transmission.
+Their childhood and adolescence has been shaped by the impacts of these diseases on their health, emotional well-being, education, social life, and activities.
 They have both persevered through very difficult times while still struggling with illnesses associated with Lyme and multiple tick-borne infections.
-Reece is passionate about horses, other animals, and social justice.
-She is currently in nursing school.
-Ison is passionate about snowboarding, mountain biking and video games, about to graduate high school.
-Both of these now young adults have supported COTBDAA through volunteering at events since the inception of COTBDAA.
+Reece recently graduated from nursing school and is getting ready to head into the workforce.
+Ison is passionate about snowboarding, mountain biking, and video games, and is exploring his options in life.
+Both of these young adults have supported COTBDAA through volunteering at events since the inception of COTBDAA in 2016.